Team612/612-ProgrammingResources/README.md

 # 612 Resources

-This repository contains the most current versions of all of Chantilly Robotics 612's code and tool conventions documents.
+This repository, which is a work in progress as of September 2021, will contain the most current versions of all of Chantilly Robotics
+612's code and tool conventions documents.

  Most important branches